Shekhinah: Branch Davidians

-Lois Roden, whom the original Branch Davidian Seventh-Day Adventist Church acknowledged as their teacher/prophet from 1978 to 1986, laid heavy emphasis on women's spirituality and the feminine aspect of God.
+Lois Roden, whom the original Branch Davidian acknowledged as their teacher/prophet from 1978 to 1986, laid heavy emphasis on women's spirituality and the feminine aspect of God.
 She published a magazine, Shekinah, often rendered SHEkinah, in which she explored the concept that the shekhinah is the Holy Spirit.
 Articles from Shekinah are reprinted online at the Branch Davidian website.

 In Islam

 In the Quran

 Sakīnah (سكينة) signifies the "presence or peace of God".
 As "support and reassurance" it was "sent by God into the hearts" of Muslims and Muhammad, according to John Esposito.
 A modern translator of the Quran, N. J. Dawood, states that "tranquility" is the English word for the Arabic meaning of sakīnah, yet it could be "an echo of the Hebrew shekeenah (the Holy Presence)."
 Another scholar states that the Arabic sakīnah derives from the Hebrew/Aramaic shekhinah.
-In the Quran, the Sakīnah is mentioned six times, in surat al-Baqara, at-Tawba and al-Fath.
+In the Quran, the Sakīnah is mentioned six times, in surah al-Baqara, at-Tawba and al-Fath.